sstsimulator/sst-elements/src/sst/elements/balar/README.md

 #### Compiling CUDA for Balar + Vanadis

-In order to run CUDA on Balar + Vanadis (direct-execution), aside from the compilers, the custom CUDA library `libcudart_vanadis` (inside `vanadisLLVMRISCV`) is also needed to intercept CUDA API calls and send them to Balar's MMIO address.
-This custom CUDA lib can be made via `make -C vanadisLLVMRISCV vanadis_cuda`, which would generate the `libcudart_vanadis.a/so`.
+In order to run CUDA on Balar + Vanadis (direct-execution), aside from the compilers, the custom CUDA library `libcudart_vanadis` (inside `vanadis_llvm_rv64`) is also needed to intercept CUDA API calls and send them to Balar's MMIO address.
+This custom CUDA lib can be made via `make -C vanadis_llvm_rv64 vanadis_cuda`, which would generate the `libcudart_vanadis.a/so`.

-For compiler and linker flags, you can refer to the `vecadd` target in `vanadisLLVMRISCV/Makefile`.
+For compiler and linker flags, you can refer to the `vecadd` target in `vanadis_llvm_rv64/Makefile`.

 #### GPU Application Collection